What is Carnival Glass?

 “Carnival glass” is pressed or blown glass, produced in a myriad of colors, patterns and shapes, having a characteristic iridescent, multicolored rainbow-like “oil slick on mud puddle” appearance to the surface, first produced circa 1908.

-Carnival glass was originally produced as a cheaper alternative to expensive blown iridescent glass (such as made by Tiffany & Company of New York) and other types of upscale glassware.
+Carnival glass was originally produced as a cheaper alternative to expensive blown iridescent glass such as that made by Tiffany & Company of New York.

 Many kinds of glass articles, both ornamental as well as utilitarian, were made with the “carnival” finish, and patterns ranged from simple through geometric and “cut glass” styles to pictorial and figurative.
 A wide range of colors and color combinations were used but the most common colors accounted for a large proportion of output, so scarce colors can today command very high prices on the collector market.

-Carnival glass gets its iridescent sheen from metallic salts having been sprayed on the surface of the glass while it was still very hot.
-A final firing of the glass brings out the iridescent, shimmery look caused by the presence of the salts, giving carnival glass the distinct appearance it is known for.
+Carnival glass gets its iridescent sheen from metallic salts that were sprayed on the surface of the glass while it was still very hot.
+A final firing of the glass brings out the iridescent, shimmery look caused by the presence of the salts, giving carnival glass the distinct appearance it’s known for.

-Its current name was adopted by collectors (probably in the 1950s?) from the fact that it was sometimes given away as prizes at carnivals or fairs.
-However, most of it was not distributed in this way, but likely the great majority of it was purchased from retail outlets, including general stores, department stores, “dime stores”, or was given away as premiums to encourage the purchase of various products.
+Its current name was adopted by collectors (probably in the 1950s) from the fact that it was sometimes given away as prizes at carnivals or fairs.
+However, most Carnival glass was not distributed in that way, but likely the greater part was purchased from retail outlets, including general stores, variety stores, department stores and “dime stores”.
+The glass was also given away as premiums to encourage the purchase of various products.

 Lovely Carnival Glass bowl, Marigold over aqua glass, unidentified maker, ruffled pattern.